John Wayne Gacy: Possible additional victims

-West Miami Avenue

-Retired Chicago police officer Bill Dorsch stated he had reason to believe there might be more victims buried in the grounds of the apartment building located at the 6100 block of West Miami Avenue in Chicago, a property where Gacy had been the caretaker for several years before his 1978 arrest.
-In 1975, Dorsch—then a Chicago police officer—observed Gacy (whom he knew on a casual basis) holding a shovel in the early hours of the morning.
+Retired Chicago police officer Bill Dorsch stated he had reason to believe there might be more victims buried in the grounds of an apartment building on West Miami Avenue in Chicago, where Gacy had been the caretaker for several years.
+In 1975, Dorsch—then a Chicago police officer—observed Gacy (whom he knew on a casual basis) holding a shovel in the early morning.
 When Dorsch confronted him, Gacy said he was doing work that he was too busy to do during the day.
-Dorsch also said that several other residents of West Miami Avenue stated they had seen Gacy digging trenches in the grounds of the property in the early to mid-1970s; one of these residents also said that Gacy later placed plants in the elongated trenches he had dug.
-At the time these actions were observed, Gacy was still married to Carole Hoff.
+Dorsch also said that several other residents of West Miami Avenue stated they had seen Gacy digging trenches at the property in the early to mid-1970s.
+Gacy was then still married to Carole Hoff.
 In March 2012, Cook County Sheriff's officials submitted a request to excavate the grounds of this property.
-The Cook County State's Attorney denied the request, citing a lack of probable cause as the reason, including the results of a 1998 search of the property.
-However, the sheriff's office noted that in 1998, a radar survey suggested fourteen areas of interest within the property grounds, yet only two of these fourteen anomalies had been excavated.
-Of the twelve remaining anomalies, four were described as being "staggeringly suggestive" of human skeletons.
-Moreover, Dorsch had provided police with a letter from the radar company which confirmed the 1998 search of the grounds was incomplete.

-A second request to excavate the grounds of West Miami Avenue was submitted to the Cook County State's Attorney by Sheriff Tom Dart in October 2012.
-This request was granted in January 2013, and a search of the property was conducted in the spring.
-Both FBI sniffer dogs and ground-penetrating radar equipment were used in the second search of West Miami Avenue; however, the search yielded no human remains.
+The Cook County State's Attorney denied the request, citing a lack of probable cause, including the results of a 1998 search of the property.
+However, the sheriff's office noted that in 1998, a radar survey suggested fourteen areas of interest within the grounds, yet only two of these had been excavated; four of those remaining were described as being "staggeringly suggestive" of human skeletons.
+A second request to excavate the grounds was granted in January 2013, and a search of the property was conducted in the spring.
+Both FBI sniffer dogs and ground-penetrating radar equipment were used, but no human remains were found.